 5. Having to decide between a best bad or an irreconcilable goods choice highlights what's at stake in your story.
 What can the character lose and/or gain?
 He/She must make a choice.
 How the protagonist chooses reveals his/her character.
 So make sure this choice proves/disproves the one personality trait you wanted to show the listener about your character.

 6. To make your song complete and that listeners see the message of your song, include a resolution.
 What are the consequences of the decision made in the dilemma?
 Has the protagonist gained something by fighting for what he wanted?
 Did he lose because he was a coward or made a wrong choice?
-Did he reach a better understand even though he lost something?
+Did he reach a better understanding even though he lost something?

 All those ingredients to tell a story can be switched up in a song due to song structure.
 That means you can start by introducing the problem in the first verse, foreshadow the resolution in the refrain and in the second verse you show the turning point and the crisis the protagonist had to face.